JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 5- (Optional) In order to automatically load this script on System Start Up, create a Window desktop shortcut for it and move it into the Windows startup folder, located exactly at "*%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup*"

 6- Enjoy

+## Extras

+Additionally, pressing Alt + ` (key above Tab key) you can switch between open Windows of the same type.